codefresh-io/docs.codefresh.io/_docs/pipelines/variables.md

 This feature is currently available only in Enterprise accounts.

-## Encrypt variables for pipeline build runs
+## Encrypt variables in pipeline build runs

 For manual pipeline build runs, encrypt the new or existing build-specific variables.